Wealthsimple Crypto vs Newton vs Shakepay (2026): Low Fees vs. Free Bitcoin?

 Why can’t I buy USDT (Tether) on Wealthsimple?

-Tether (USDT) is the world’s most popular stablecoin, but it is effectively banned on regulated Canadian platforms.
-Wealthsimple is a fully compliant restricted dealer under the OSC, meaning they only list approved assets like USDC.
+Tether (USDT) is effectively banned on regulated Canadian platforms.4 Wealthsimple is a fully compliant restricted dealer under the OSC, meaning they only list approved stablecoins like USDC.

 How do I get my crypto tax documents from Wealthsimple?